 The objectives of the Residential Treatment Program are as follows:

-- Clients served will be able to verbalize a basic understanding of the addiction and/or disordered eating process, as well as understand the specific factors that contributed to the initiation and maintenance of their addiction or eating disorder.
+- Clients served will be able to verbalize a basic understanding of the addiction and/or co-occurring disorder process, as well as understand the specific factors that contributed to the initiation and maintenance of their addiction or accompanied disorder.

 - Each participant will develop a specific relapse prevention plan, containing concrete behavioral, cognitive, emotional and motivational coping strategies to support long-term abstinence.